Logo-brb

 Review Article

-Leila Hosseini* ORCID logo, Ali Reza Shafiee-Kandjani, Mojtaba Ziaei, Vida Mafikandi, Nasrin Abolhasanpour
+Leila Hosseini 1* ORCID logo, Ali Reza Shafiee-Kandjani 1, Mojtaba Ziaee 2, Vida Mafikandi 3, Nasrin Abolhasanpour 4

 Abstract

 Sleep is essential for maintaining brain health, cognitive performance, and neurological function.
-Recently, increasing scientific attention has been directed toward understanding the physiological mechanisms through which sleep exerts its restorative effects.
-The discovery of the glymphatic system (GS) offers a new conceptual approach to understanding how the brain eliminates metabolic waste and neurotoxic aggregates.
-During sleep, GS facilitates the convective exchange of cerebrospinal and interstitial fluids to remove harmful byproducts.
-These processes are linked to proteostasis, the regulation of protein synthesis, folding, and degradation, which ensures cellular homeostasis and prevents the accumulation of misfolded proteins.
-Dysfunction of glymphatic flow or proteostasis is a key contributor to the onset and progression of neurodegenerative diseases.
-Research findings from studies demonstrate that poor sleep quality and short sleep duration produce decreased glymphatic clearance of debris, contributing to protein aggregation and cellular die-off and injury.
+Accordingly, increasing scientific attention has recently been directed toward understanding the physiological mechanisms through which sleep exerts its restorative effects.
+The discovery of the glymphatic system (GS) provides a new conceptual framework for understanding how the brain eliminates metabolic waste and neurotoxic aggregates.
+During sleep, GS facilitates the convective exchange of cerebrospinal and interstitial fluids in order to remove harmful byproducts.
+These processes are linked to proteostasis, the regulation of protein synthesis, folding, and degradation, ensuring cellular homeostasis and preventing the accumulation of misfolded proteins.
+The dysfunction of glymphatic flow or proteostasis significantly contributes to the onset and progression of neurodegenerative diseases.
+According to research findings, poor sleep quality and short sleep duration produce decreased glymphatic clearance of debris, contributing to protein aggregation and cellular die-off and injury.
 Conversely, restorative sleep impairs waste flushing while protecting neural function.
-The present review provided recent research about the interplay of sleep physiology, glymphatic flow, and proteostasis to provide an understanding of these three interrelated processes simultaneously in the context of risk of neurodegenerative disease.
-It also includes emerging treatment approaches such as sleep optimization, pharmacological modulation of glymphatic flow, and enhancement of the proteostasis pathways that may avoid age-related cognitive decline that ultimately plays a role in brain health across the lifespan.
+The present review provides findings related to recent research about the interplay of sleep physiology, glymphatic flow, and proteostasis to simultaneously provide an understanding of these three interrelated processes in the context of risk of neurodegenerative disease.
+Moreover, it presents emerging treatment approaches, such as sleep optimization, pharmacological modulation of glymphatic flow, and enhancement of proteostasis pathways that may avoid age-related cognitive decline that ultimately plays a role in brain health across the lifespan.

 First Name